zingolabs/zingo-mobile/e2e/README.md

-to run e2e tests:
+to run all e2e tests:
 set up an emulator for Pixel_6_API_30
 From the root directory, run:
+>$ sh e2e/runall.sh

+alternatively, setup and start a node react-native server with
->$ sh e2e/run.sh
+>$ sh e2e/setup.sh

+then choose a test to run
+>$ yarn detox test SPECIFY -c android.emu.debug